-This baked strawberry pie is a classic American dessert perfect for summer.
+This baked strawberry pie is a classic American dessert that is perfect for summer.
 With an old-fashioned lattice crust and no jello in sight, it’s easy to make from scratch using fresh strawberries and simple ingredients.

 A freshly baked lattice strawberry pie on a white plate, surrounded by strawberries and a pie server on a light gray surface.